-The club moves from mid-Manhattan to the present Clubhouse site in the Southeast Bronx, an area of dire need.
+The Club moves from mid-Manhattan to present Clubhouse sit in the Southeast Bronx, an area of dire need.

 A much needed swimming pool and two classrooms are added to facilities to help accommodate a membership of 2,000 boys.

-A second major facilities expansion occurs with additions including a 9,000 square foot auditorium and outdoor recreation area.
+A second major facilities expansion occurs with additions including a 9,000 square foot auditorium and outdoor recreation area to accommodate serving girls.

-The Board changes the Club's name to Kips Bay Boys & Girls Club, reflecting what is already a reality.
+The board changes the Club's name to Kips Bay Boys & Girls Club

-Through Outreach 91-94, the Club's operation extends to 6 days, satellite clubs are established at 3 public schools and participation of handicapped children increases.
+Through outreach 91-94, satellite clubs are established at 3 public schools, as well as participation of handicap children.

 Daniel Quintero is selected as Executive Director after a national search.
 A Bronx native, he is the first Kips Bay alumnus to lead the organization.

 The club completes a comprehensive 2-year renovation program.
-Results include a new dance studio, lighted outdoor basketball courts and a refurbished educational center.
+Results include a new dance studio & outdoor basketball courts.

-In partnership with HELP (Housing Enterprise for the Less Privileged), we initiate services at two HELP shelters for the homeless in the South Bronx.
+In partnership with HELP (Housing Enterprise for the Less Privileged), the Club initiates two HELP shelters for the homeless in the South Bronx.

-New direct service sites established at New York City Housing Authority Community Centers at Castle Hill Houses and Throggs Neck Houses
+New direct service sites established at New York City Housing Authority Community Centers at Castle Hill Houses & Throggs Neck Houses.

 Residential camping initiated at Camp Sebago.
-Need and Population Served by Kips Bay addresses many critical needs of children, adolescents and young adults.
+Need and Population served by Kips Bay addresses many critical needs.